 You can obviously export your projects and store locally on your computer or a HDD, but that makes it slightly trickier to re-upload them for other apps.
 Either way, the Photography Pack is good value, if you're serious about enhancing your photos.
 You cannot currently buy Photoshop 2020 to own without subscription, and this is unlikely to change any time soon.

 In terms of support, not only is Adobe's customer support options excellent, but you also get a wealth of tutorial videos, tips, and general photography advice built into the app itself.
 From your home screen, all you need to do is scroll through the tips videos, or search for what you need.
 There are even interactive tutorials that walk you through the process of adding or using a particular effect.
 It's very comprehensive.
+If you need extra support, you could look for lessons on some of the best online learning platforms (opens in new tab), but in our view the support and tutorials should be enough to help you master the basics.

 In terms of specs, you will need one of the best laptops or home computers to really get the most out of Photoshop CC.
 While the minimum specs aren't too intimidating, Adobe programs are known for being system-hogs, so if you want to switch between things like Photoshop, InDesign, Lightroom, Bridge etc, you'll want 16GB of RAM as a minimum, and an i7 or above processor.